mailsvb/vcs/README.md

 # VCS_FRONTEND_ADDR Set the addr of the interface the frontend should listen on.
 Default is 127.0.0.1
 export VCS_FRONTEND_ADDR=127.0.0.1

+# VCS_FRONTEND_HMR_CLIENTPORT If running behind proxy, you can set the port for vitejs HMR connection to the external proxy port.
+E.g. using nginx for TLS termination
+export VCS_FRONTEND_HMR_CLIENTPORT=443
 ```

 ### Start the app